aabajyan/sqlc-gen-php/README.md

 # SQLC PHP PDO Plugin (Fork)

+> ⚠️ **Warning:** This project is in a very early stage.
+Expect bugs and breaking changes.
+Use with caution in production environments.

 A fork of the original SQLC plugin, this version generates PHP code using native PDO for type-safe database operations.
 It allows you to write SQL queries and automatically generates PHP classes with proper type hints and database abstraction, without requiring Doctrine DBAL.

 ## Features